 Do I Have an Atlanta Birth Injury Claim?

-For a claim to be valid in Georgia, the injury must have been directly caused by the medical negligence.
-Medical negligence refers to care exercised by the attending physicians that fall beneath the proposed standard of care in the industry.
-Medical teams assigned to a birth have a responsibility to monitor the health of the fetus, execute a pre-determined plan and handle any complications which may arise in a timely and proper manner.
+For a claim to be valid in Georgia, the injury must have been directly caused by medical negligence.
+This term refers to care exercised by the attending physicians that falls beneath the proposed standard of care in the industry.
+Medical teams assigned to a birth have a responsibility to monitor the health of the fetus, execute a predetermined plan and handle any complications that may arise in a timely and proper manner.
 If a failure in these duties results in an injury, the family may have a viable birth injury claim.
 Our Atlanta attorneys handle birth injury lawsuits stemming from the following:

 Delay in Ordering a Caesarian Section: Emergency C-sections may be required if the child is suffering from fetal distress.
 If the delivery team fails to recognize that a C-Section is vital in preventing birthing problems and delays, they may be liable for any injuries resulting from difficult labor and delivery.